PaulHazelden/TheOtherPlace/README.md

 # Next Steps

-Quite a lot needs to be done before the book can be published, but it doesn't all need to be done quickly, and it doesn't all need to be done by me.
+It was the case that a fair bit still needed to be done before the book can be published (as I said, it doesn't all need to be done quickly, and it doesn't all need to be done by me).
+That work is nearly complete.

 The main aim of creating this repository is to make information about the book, (along with the process of getting it published and dealing with the issues it raises) accessible to friends and the public at large.